 Through the Asia Sports Partnerships (ASP), Netball Australia also worked with Nepal Netball to deliver a two-part program designed to develop skills in leadership and decision making and building confidence through Netball.
 Participants then took part in the Launch and Leadership through Netball Program, with sessions and workshops conducted in child protection, first aid, best-practice governance, and community club planning and set up to ensure program sustainability in Nepal.

-DFAT funding for Sport for Development programs within the Asian region is due to be available as of 1st October 2019.
+DFAT funding for Sport for Development programs within the Asian region is due to be available in the second half of 2020.